Joshua Bennett on the Fullness of Black Life in a Time of Siege

 JB: In my own practice, the aesthetic and ethical concerns are largely inextricable.
 My ongoing attempt to reflect a certain kind of beauty on the page is rooted in the fact that I come from a people who are systematically denied certain forms of beauty, critical attention, loving study, in their everyday lives.

 Owed is, fundamentally, a book about repair.
-About reparations not only as a kind of monetary exchange or redistribution of material resources, but a larger social and psychic shift through which we can amend our relationship to Black spaces, Black vernacular, Black objects and performance and ways of knowing.
+About reparations not only as a kind of monetary exchange or redistribution of material resources, but a larger social and psychic shift through which we can amend our relationship to Black spaces, Black vernacular, Black objects and performance and ways of knowing.“What is lost in pursuit of a dominant vision of the good life and all that it offers, all that it costs?”

 The specific poem you invoked here, for example, is largely about my own relationship to my hair; the various ways that even as a small boy I was taught to think of it as something to be tamed, shorn, hidden from view.
 Unlearning that relationship to one’s body in an anti-Black world has long been a central concern of Black poetry in the Americas.
 My aim is to make a meaningful contribution to that larger assemblage of voices.